Kotlin/kotlinx.html/README.md

 # Old version

 See https://github.com/kotlinx/kotlinx.html.legacy for older version.
-We are strongly recommend to migrate to latest version.
+We strongly recommend to migrate to latest version.